FAQ (Frequently asked Questions)

 Yes, of course!

-Any of the activities listed in our "Things to Do" section on the Nosara page such as: surfing, playing at the beach, canoeing, zip-wire flying, etc. There are also nanny services available, if needed.
+Any of the activities listed in our “Things to Do” section such as: surfing, playing at the beach, canoeing, zip-lining, horse back riding etc. There are also nanny services available, if needed.

 Nightlife activities include: Church services, outreaches on the beach, concerts at the plaza, de-briefing, Bible study, and movie nights (with popcorn!)